 5 Dog Franchises You Need To Know About

 I’m going to cut to the chase.

-If you love dogs, and would like to own and operate a franchise business that caters to your fellow dog lovers, the 5 franchise opportunities below may be worth a look.
+If you love dogs, and would like to own and operate a franchise business that caters to your fellow dog lovers, the 5 dog franchises below are worth a look.

 Before you get too serious about buying a franchise opportunity that involves one of your passions, be careful.
-You don’t want to end up owning a business that keeps you so busy with “other” stuff, you can’t do what you set out to do-and what you really wanted to do when you invested in the franchise.
+You don’t want to end up owning a business in the pet industry that ends up keeping you so busy with “other” stuff, you can’t do what you set out to do-and what you really wanted to do when you invested in the franchise.